leshec/axum_clerk_basic/README.md

 # 🚀 Getting Started with Axum + Clerk + Shuttle

+Very basic shuttle, axum and clerk set up.
+Index.html points to authed and unauthed routes.
+Allows users to sign in or sign up.
+That is it.

 ### 🔐 Set up a Clerk account

 1. Go to [Clerk.dev](https://clerk.dev) and create an account.